peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - mRNA: Enabling Efficient Mapping Space Exploration for a Reconfiguration Neural Accelerator(2019)
   - Eyeriss v2: A Flexible Accelerator for Emerging Deep Neural Networks on Mobile Devices(2019)
   - Device and materials requirements for neuromorphic computing(2019)
+  - MNSIM 2.0: A Behavior-Level Modeling Tool for Memristor-based Neuromorphic Computing Systems(2020)
   - Compute-in-RRAM with Limited On-chip Resources(2021)
   - Compute-in-Memory Chips for Deep Learning: Recent Trends and Prospects(2021)
   - NeuroSim Simulator for Compute-in-Memory Hardware Accelerator: Validation and Benchmark(2021)